geocam/geocamLayerWeb/README.rst

 The client side interface for the geojson is designed to be easy to read for gmap clients.
 The way that it is designed to be implemented is json parsing through an XMLHTTPRequest, which then pushes points or clusters depending on the subtype to the gmap interface.
 An example implementation is provided in the static folder.

 The positions and bounding boxes of the objects sent through the geojson are intended to work well with google maps, and are in the right order to enable direct loading of the points into the gmap.
 The bounds included in each cluster can be translated into LatLngBounds with no change in order, which can then be passed to the fitBounds method which will correctly zoom down to a point where you can see all the points in the cluster.

-To get the included demo running:

-1. Install django
-2. cd into example
-3. python manage.py syncdb
-4. python manage.py runserver
-5. demo is now running on localhost:8000

 .. o  __BEGIN_LICENSE__
 .. o  Copyright (C) 2008-2010 United States Government as represented by